sagivo/readme/oneonone.md

 - This meeting is important.
 I will try my best not to cancel it.
 If you need to reschedule please let me know.

-- This meeting is not for urgent things. please don't wait till our weekly 1:1 if you need something important.
+- This meeting is not for urgent things.
+Please don't wait till our weekly 1:1 if you need something important.

-- It's ok to talk about *anything* you like. don't feel obligated to talk only about work. we can always find time to talk about work outside of this 1:1.
+- It's ok to talk about *anything* you like.
+Don't feel obligated to talk only about work. we can always find time to talk about work outside of this 1:1.

 - If you think you need more time or meet more often please do it!
 My calendar is yours, feel free to put a meeting anytime you like.
 If I don't have time let me know and I will make time.

 - No laptops! yes, no laptops/phones/pagers/fax/telekinesis or any other distraction devices.
 Your time is valuable and it's important to have uninterrupted time with each other.
 Pen & paper can be a great alternative.

 - I booked us a room but we can also take a walk, go outside or find a couch - up to you!
 If we're doing it over a VC, please make sure I can see you.
 It's important to have "face-to-face" time.

+- Please come on time.
+We only have 30 so let's use all of it.
+If you're more than 5 min late I would expect you to let me know in advance.

 I'm looking forward to getting to know you better each week,